About

 Watch our videos

 The Academic CERP Program is a sequence of postgraduate courses for veterinarians, physical therapists, and veterinary technicians, followed by a supervised clinical experience and a cumulative examination.
-The courses are designed to guide the practitioner through the theoretical foundations to the clinical applications of canine rehabilitation.
+The courses are designed to guide the practitioner through the theoretical foundations to the clinical applications of equine rehabilitation.

 After successful completion of all equine rehabilitation online courses, practical labs, and the final examination, participants receive the title “Certified Equine Rehabilitation Practitioner”.